 This booklet provides information to help you, your family, and friends benefit from the assistance provided by the Government of Canada to Canadians imprisoned abroad.
-This assistance is available through Consular Services of Foreign Affairs, Trade and Development Canada in Ottawa, and through Canadian government offices abroad.
+This assistance is available through Consular Services of Global Affairs Canada in Ottawa, and through Canadian government offices abroad.
 Consular services are clearly established in international law and, more specifically, under the terms of the Vienna Convention on Consular Relations, to which Canada and many other nations are signatories.
-For further information on the Vienna Convention, contact Consular Services or consult the Laws and regulations page.
+For further information on the Vienna Convention, contact Consular Services or consult the Consular services delivery framework.

 Canadian consular officials have extensive experience in dealing with the types of problems you may encounter.
 They understand how difficult the situation can be for everyone and are there to provide advice and assistance.
 Stay in touch with them and keep them informed about your situation.

 The emotional stress and practical problems arising from arrest and imprisonment in a foreign country can be daunting.
-Foreign Affairs, Trade and Development Canada can provide you with advice and assistance, but it is important that you understand certain limitations.
+Global Affairs Canada can provide you with advice and assistance, but it is important that you understand certain limitations.

 If you break the laws of another country, you are subject to the judicial system of that country.
 Being a foreigner or not knowing the local laws is not an excuse.
-Foreign Affairs, Trade and Development Canada can neither protect you from the consequences of your actions nor override the decisions of local authorities.
+Global Affairs Canada can neither protect you from the consequences of your actions nor override the decisions of local authorities.